How do I register for the Sophomore Practicum? When is the registration deadline?

 Am I eligible to participate in the Sophomore Practicum?

-If you are a) a sophomore and b) not going to be enrolled in classes during the Spring 2021 semester, you are eligible to participate.
-Students who are enrolled in classes during the Spring 2021 semester are not eligible.
+If you are a) a sophomore and b) not going to be enrolled in Oberlin classes during the spring semester, you are eligible to participate.
+Students who are enrolled at Oberlin during the spring semester, whether in-person or remotely, are not eligible.

 Do I need to declare my major in advance?

-No. SOAR is intended for both declared and undeclared students.
+No. The Sophomore Practicum is intended for both declared and undeclared students.
 Have a major?
 Great!
 Don’t have one?
 Still great!
-SOAR is perfect for helping you figure out your next steps, regardless of where you’re starting.
+The Sophomore Practicum is perfect for helping you figure out your next steps, regardless of where you’re starting.

 Can I be a Double Degree student?